Nit45/backend-developer-challenge/README.md

 - Submit a pull request (PR)
 ###how to run
+there are two folders for storing files crete two folders name
+1.uploads
+2.output
+in the same folder
-there are two folders for storing files uploads is used for input file output is used for output file
+uploads is used for input file output is used for output file
 ###there are four java script files